 Through this I have had more and more sensitive and psychic clients come to me in my practice, and through the years I found out what not only worked for myself, but the spectrum of experiences people were having and how to assist them.

 But back to your question.

 When we are interfacing with our environment, we take in information through our spiritual nervous system.
 This is a fancy name for our nervous system plus our chakra system.
-This is located within the spinal column and the head; if you consider sushumna (the central energetic column running through the spine) as a sort of super-highway, controlling our bodies on everything from a spiritual to a very physical level, you will begin to see the importance of the midline.
+This is located within the spinal column and the head; if you consider sushumna (the “midline”, or central energetic column running through the spine) as a sort of super-highway, controlling our bodies on everything from a spiritual to a very physical level, you will begin to see the importance of the midline.

 Just for clarity, I will say that I view the physical body and the physical world as simply the densest, most obvious energies on a continuum.
 We then would have emotional, mental, and then spiritual energies (going from dense to less and less dense).

 The further up we go on that spectrum of what we notice (back to those numbers, as in if you notice 10 percent of reality vs. 1.25 percent, that is a big difference) the more difficult it is for our spiritual nervous system to take in that information and filter it.

 Picture a mega-concert where 20,000 people are waiting in line with tickets to get in.
 There are going to be some gate-crashers, overwhelm on the part of the staff (especially if it is not properly staffed), and other chaos.